 Crawfish Scrambled Eggs

-- Next, add the eggs, cayenne pepper, and Tony’s Chachere’s Creole Seasoning (use salt as an alternative) to a small bowl and whisk the ingredients together.
+- Next, whisk the eggs, cayenne pepper, and Tony’s Chachere’s Creole Seasoning (use salt as an alternative) together in a small bowl.

 - Then, pour the whisked eggs over the warm sauteed vegetables and crawfish.